 - Purchasing poultry raised without the use of fast growing practices or breeds.

 - Lowering the maximum stocking density for broiler chickens, equal to or less than 6 pounds per square foot within supplier’s operations.

-- Offering environmental enrichments (such as perches, litter, and pecking objects) for poultry.
+- Offering environmental enrichments (such as lighting, perches, litter, and pecking objects) for poultry.

-- Expanding humane slaughter practices to include the elimination of live shackling/live dumping.
+- Expanding humane slaughter practices of CAS/CAK to include the elimination of live shackling/live dumping.

-- Working towards reducing antibiotic usage per Monterey Bay Seafood Watch Guidelines for seafood purchases.
+- Working towards reducing antibiotic usage per the Monterey Bay Aquarium's Seafood Watch® program's guidelines.

 The Cheesecake Factory Animal Welfare Update – July 2018